A Personal Look at Accessibility in Higher Education

 - Make your course accessible for all students.
-Recognizing and eradicating obstacles is what accessibility is all about.
-Accessibility of content is not only a best practice in developing online courses, but in some circumstances it has become a legal issue.
-It is most important that learners can access the material, so understanding the learners and thinking about potential barriers is key.
-You can increase the accessibility of your course by adding captions and transcripts for audio and videos and adding alternate text to your images.
+Ensuring accessibility of content is not only a best practice to develop an online course; in some cases it is a legal issue.
+Therefore it is essential that all learners can access course material.
+To accomplish this goal, understanding learners and removing nonessential barriers is vital.
+You can make your course more accessible by adding captions and transcripts for audio files and video, and by adding alternate text to your images.

 - What to learn more about accessibility?
 View the Accessibility 101 Infographic for a quick overview.

 - Use the Course Syllabus Checklist & Template to make your syllabus accessible for all students.

 - Follow these quick steps to add captioning to your Panopto videos.

 - View and download tips for making your classroom accessible.

 - View the Accessibility in Canvas video to learn how to make your canvas course accessible to everyone.

 - Learn five easy tips to make your Canvas course accessible.

 - FREE Online Accessibility Training Course (self-register and self-paced) (TN Board of Regents)